ianshepherd111/battleship_game/README.md

-# battleship_game
+# Battleship game
-Python project to build a simple battleship game
+Python project to build a battleship game

 ## The specifications of the battleship game: